 Ross Rosenberg has pioneered 15 principles that help his patients resolve their painful dysfunctional relationships patterns.

 When a therapist colleague and friend recently asked me to explain what Self-Love Deficit Disorder is and how to treat it—I panicked.
 Although I love talking about my latest discoveries, especially my renaming of codependency to Self-Love Deficit Disorder.
 I paused to think of the best response.
-Being fatigued from seeing six psychotherapy clients that day, I considered using the therapist’s conversation maneuver of avoiding the subject by asking a similarly difficult question about a topic on which the client loves to talk.
-My second impulse was to skirt the question by explaining that the answers are best explained in my latest seminar video—the six-hour “Codependency Cure.”
+Being fatigued from seeing six psychotherapy clients that day, I considered avoiding the subject by asking a similarly difficult question.
+My second impulse was to avoid the question by saying that the answers are best explained in my latest seminar video.

-These discoveries organically materialized in my life as a direct result of my need to heal emotional wounds and to tear down the emotional, personal, and relational barriers keeping me from experiencing self-love.
+These discoveries organically materialized in my life as a direct result of my need to heal emotional wounds.
+Also to tear down the emotional, personal, and relational barriers keeping me from experiencing self-love.

 Although I wasn’t excited about the prospect of talking shop at that moment, I tapped into a well of energy and enthusiasm that gave me the much needed boost to give a condensed rendering of my latest work.
 But this time, I set a boundary (for me and them): it would only be a fifteen-minute explanation!
 I figured since I had already given many radio interviews, written many articles, created training courses, and, of course, been a psychotherapist for 29 years, it would be a piece of cake.

 And … I did with time to spare!
-Knowing that others might ask me the same question again or would benefit from a similarly condensed rendition of my conceptual and theoretical work, I decided to create a written version of this discussion.
+Knowing that others might ask me the same question again, I decided to create a written version of this discussion.
 The following are my 15 guiding principles of Self-Love Deficit Disorder and The Human Magnet Syndrome.

 - “Codependency” is an outdated term that connotes weakness and emotional fragility, both of which are far from the truth.
-The replacement term, “Self-Love Deficit Disorder” or SLDD takes the stigma and misunderstanding out of codependency and places the focus on the core shame that perpetuates it.
+The replacement term, “Self-Love Deficit Disorder” (SLDD) takes the stigma out and focuses on the core shame that perpetuates it.
 Inherent in the term itself is the recognition of the core problem of codependency, as well as the solution to it.

 - PNarc’s (Pathological Narcissists) have one of three personality disorders and/or have an addiction: Borderline Personality Disorder, Antisocial Personality Disorder, or Narcissistic Personality Disorder.

-- The SLD was once a child who was raised by a PNarc parent who flew into fits of rage, anxiety, sadness, and/or depression if and when their immediate needs were not catered to or immediately met.
+- The SLD was once a child who was raised by a PNarc parent.
+This parent flew into fits of rage, anxiety, and/or depression when their immediate needs were not immediately met.
 This child emotionally survived by avoiding their narcissistic parent’s anger (narcissistic injuries) by morphing into the “trophy,” “pleasing,” or “favorite” child that the PNarc parent needed them to be.
 This child grew up learning that safety and conditional love were available to them if they buried their own needs for love, respect and caring while becoming invisible.

 - The inherently dysfunctional SLDD/PNarc “dance” requires two opposite but distinctly balanced partners: the pleaser/fixer (SLD) and the taker/controller (PNarc).
-When the two come together in their relationship, their dance unfolds flawlessly: The narcissistic maintains the lead and the SLD follows.
-Their roles seem natural to them because they have actually been practicing them their whole lives; the SLD reflexively gives up their power and since the narcissist thrives on control and power, the dance is perfectly coordinated.
+When the two come together in their relationship, their dance unfolds flawlessly.
+The narcissistic maintains the lead and the SLD follows.
+Their roles seem natural to them because they have actually been practicing them their whole lives.
+The codependent gives up their power and since the narcissist thrives on control and power.
+The dance is perfectly coordinated.
 No one gets their toes stepped on.
 SLD’s dare not leave their dance partner, because their lack of self-esteem and self-respect makes them feel like they can do no better.
 Being alone is the equivalent of feeling lonely, and loneliness is too painful to bear.

 - Men and women always have been drawn into romantic relationships instinctively, not so much by what they see, feel or think, but more by an invisible and irresistible relationship force.
-“Chemistry,” or the intuitive knowingness of perfect compatibility, is synonymous with the Human Magnet Syndrome.
-This is the attraction force that brings compatibly opposite, but exquisitely matched, lovers together: SLD’s and PNarc’s.
-Like two sides of a magnet, the care-taking and sacrificing SLD and the selfish and entitled PNarcs are powerfully drawn together—sometimes permanently.
+“Chemistry” is synonymous with the Human Magnet Syndrome.
+This is the attraction force that brings compatibly opposite lovers together: SLD’s and PNarc’s.
+Like two sides of a magnet, the care-taking and sacrificing SLD and the selfish and entitled PNarcs are powerfully drawn together.
+Sometimes permanently.

 - SLD’s feel trapped in their relationships because they confuse sacrifice and selfless caring with commitment, loyalty and love.
 The SLD’s distorted thinking and value system is fueled by an irrational fear of abandonment, loneliness and core shame.

-- SLDD often manifests as an addiction.
-The enthralling emotional drama of dysfunctional relationships or the belief that the SLD can control a PNarc is the “drug” to which SLD’s become addicted.
+- Codependency often manifests as an addiction.
+The drama of dysfunctional relationships or the belief that a PNarc can be controlled, is the “drug” to which SLD’s become addicted.
 Despite losses and consequences, the SLD addict hypnotically pursues their drug of choice.
-“Relapse” is inevitable if the SLD should leave the PNarc before resolving the underlying problems responsible for the addiction.
+“Relapse” is inevitable if the SLD leaves the PNarc before resolving the underlying problems responsible for the addiction.

-- Pathological loneliness and the fear of it drives SLDD addiction.
+- Pathological loneliness and the fear of it drives codependency addiction.
 It is SLDD addiction’s primary withdrawal symptom, which lasts between two to six months.
-This toxic form of loneliness is excruciatingly painful and is experienced physically, emotionally, existentially, and spiritually.
+This loneliness is painful and is experienced physically, emotionally, existentially, and spiritually.
 In the throes of pathological loneliness, the SLD feels isolated, unloved, unsafe, and fundamentally unworthy.

 - Core shame drives pathological loneliness.
 It is the feeling of being fundamentally damaged, bad and/or an unlovable.
 Core shame was caused by attachment trauma.